MHA-FinalProject/AquaGuardian/PROJECT_OVERVIEW.md

 ## Overview

+**AquaGuardian** is a rehabilitation game system that uses machine learning to adaptively adjust game difficulty based on patient performance.
+The system analyzes player trial data and automatically optimizes game parameters to achieve target performance levels (e.g., 10\% oxygen remaining at trial end).

 >**Goal**: Run 5 trials, perform regression analysis, and tune game parameters to achieve 10% oxygen remaining at the end.

 **Process**: